Fairfield High School, Widnes: Uniform

 From the inception of both schools, the uniform (for boys) was black trousers, white shirt, grey jumper, maroon and white striped tie with a black blazer and the Animo Et Fide badge.
-The girls had the same uniform, although in the 60s and 70s wore a maroon skirt, and a maroon or grey jumper or cardigan; up until the mid 1990s, they were required to wear a skirt instead of trousers.
+The girls had the same uniform, although in the 60s and 70s wore a grey skirt, and a maroon or grey jumper or cardigan; maroon blazer, maroon mackintosh; up until the mid 1990s, they were required to wear a skirt instead of trousers.

 Modern history

 Following the introduction of the tripartite secondary education system under the 1944 Education, Widnes had an extremely selective secondary school system that persisted to the early 1970s, with barely 3 per cent of 11 year olds passing the 11 Plus exam to go to the Wade Deacon Grammar School.
 Meanwhile, as many as 50 per cent of the same cohort in London and the south attended grammar schools.
 The upshot was that many able students attended Fairfield and went on to achieve good results in their GCE Ordinary Level and Advanced Level exams.

 The boys' school opened in 1954 with capacity for 1,200 students.
-R. "Pop" Roberts was recruited as headmaster from Kingsway Secondary Boys' School.
+R. "Cog" Roberts was recruited as headmaster from Kingsway Secondary Boys' School.
 In 1959, the boys' school had a 3-form entry of 11-12 year olds with 35+ students in each class.
 Many of the students came from Fairfield Infant and Fairfield Junior Schools located on the same road and amalgamated in 2014 to create Fairfield Primary School but many others joined the school from the Farnworth, Warrington Road, Simm's Cross, and West Bank junior schools.

 Students could leave school at 15 until 1972, when the school leaving age was raised to 16.
 As head, Roberts was not only a strict disciplinarian but also keen monitor of the boys' academic and sports activities and progress, and dress.
 After the bell was rung by a monitor at the end of the school day, Roberts would stand at the intersection of the school's main corridors accosting random, sometimes anxious, students about their school work and academic progress.